 The Company has a customer referral program under which credits are issued for future purchases to customers when the referral results in the generation of a new customer order.
 The Company records a liability at the time of issuing the credit and reduce the liability upon application of the credit to a customer's purchase.
-The liability for customer referral credits was \$0.1 million as of December 31, 2021 and March 31, 2022 and is included within other current liabilities in the Condensed Balance Sheets.
+The liability for customer referral credits was \$0.1 million as of June 30, 2022 and December 31, 2021 and is included within other current liabilities in the condensed consolidated balance sheets.